Top 5 Ways to Improve Sterile Processing Productivity

-Productivity for sterile processing professionals is a priority topic these days.
+Every department is looking to improve sterile processing productivity .
 Reasons for this are varied, but we can all agree on its importance.
 Sterile processing departments must operate, as all areas of the hospital must, with efficiency, adherence to best practices, and with the highest-quality patient safety outcomes in mind.
 These all combine to form the basis for determining departmental productivity capabilities.

 Many resources discuss how central sterile productivity can be measured in terms of output, surgical volume, or even surgery minutes.
 How fast can the central sterile processing department (SPD) turnover case carts?
 A critical consideration exists, however, that must be taken into account: equipment.